 A picture framer is a skilled craftsperson who creates display frames for documents, art, keepsakes, and other items.
 He or she may work for a framing shop or a crafts store, or he or she may work independently.
 Picture framing requires a variety of skills, including aesthetic design, material measurement and cutting, canvas stretching, and client meetings.

 Picture framing is an unregulated profession, and most framing professionals learn their trade through apprenticeships or classes.
-Framing workshops and classes are frequently offered community colleges, craft centers, and other educational institutions.
+Framing workshops and classes are frequently offered by community colleges, craft centers, and other educational institutions.
 The Professional Picture Framers Association, an international organization dedicated to the fine art of framing, offers two levels of framing certification.

-A picture framer’s day-to-day activities are determined the type of work to be completed.
-When working on a simple job, the picture framer begins conversing with the customer.
+A picture framer’s day-to-day activities are determined by the type of work to be completed.
+When working on a simple job, the picture framer begins by conversing with the customer.
 A client may have specific requirements, such as the overall size of the work and the color and style of the framing.
 While guiding the client’s choices, the framer must consider the client’s desires.

 For example, the mat color should complement the artwork rather than overpower it.
 The framer must determine whether the dominant hue is cool or warm in temperature, and whether a tint or shade complements the overall color scheme.
 The frame’s style must correspond to the artwork or item’s style.
 A skilled picture framer can offer his or her client a variety of color and style options.